jordimintknight/mintknight-docs/Intro/Why_use_mintknight.md

 ```

-Mintknight helps you building, maintaining and improving your blockchain project.
+Mintknight helps you build, maintain and improve your blockchain project.
 No projects are too big or two small for our platform.
-We offer different tieres to Users based on their needs.
+We offer different tiers to Users based on their needs.